PRO-2684/Fuck-discord-auto-update/README.md

 ## Step 4 - Enjoy 🎉

 That's it!
 Now you can launch Discord lightning fast, without having to wait for update checks.

+## Epilogue

+If this project helped you, feel free to give me a Star ⭐️.
+It's not only a recognition for me, but also helps more people to discover this project and to save them the trouble of waiting for update checks.